Arthur N. Rupe Foundation

 Alignment with Founder's Values

 The foundation seeks projects that advance "critical thinking" and help citizens "see through the rhetoric and deceptions of agenda-driven opinion-shapers."
-Successful applications demonstrate commitment to evidence-based inquiry, intellectual rigor, and civil discourse rather than advocacy for predetermined positions.
+Successful applications demonstrate commitment to evidence-based inquiry, intellectual rigour, and civil discourse rather than advocacy for predetermined positions.

-CNA Program Success Factors
+CNA Programme Success Factors

 Recent Funding Patterns